jkantor8/JPACRUDProject/FootballBowlSubdivision/README.md

 * HTML

 ## Lessons Learned
 Throughout the creation of this program, the biggest challenge was mentally mapping out the flow of each CRUD operation, and which JSP pages are needed for each.
 The next hurdle I was able to get past was ensuring that each variable was mapped correctly to avoid errors.
+Once I was able to get the add method to map correctly, the other operations seemed to fall into place much more smoothly.
+I learned that simplicity within methods allows for increased understandability for quick reference while looking across many files.